Jy158654/Jy158654/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Handjet&weight=600&size=30&duration=5000&pause=340&color=000000&center=true&vCenter=true&width=990&height=30&lines=From+Nanyang+Technological+University)](https://git.io/typing-svg)

 ## 🎓 A Little About Me
-💻 I'm an Electrical and Electronic Engineering student who switched track to __Data Science and Artificial Intelligence__.
+💻 I'm an Electrical and Electronic Engineering student who switches track to __Data Science and Artificial Intelligence__.
 👁 I have experiebce in Computer Vision but I am looking forward to explore more on different fields of deep learning.
-🤖 I also enjou embedded systems programming in microconcontrollers.
+🤖 I also enjoy embedded systems programming in different microcontrollers.
 📧 Drop me an email at junyonglee24@gmail.com to connect!

 ## 🗣 Programming Languages